-This page tells you about treatment for early melanoma skin cancer.
+This page tells you about treatment for stage 1 and 2 melanoma skin cancer.
 There is information about

 What happens after treatment

 You will need to have follow up appointments.
 Between appointments, you need to contact your specialist to arrange an extra check up if you notice

 - Dark, mole like spots appearing near where your mole was removed